-Small business makes progress within limits established by a businessperson oneself.
-In other words, you put limitations on the growth of the company and focus on service of a certain circle of customers.
+Small business makes progress within limits established by a businessperson themselves.
+In other words, you put limitations on the growth of the company and focus on the service of a certain circle of customers.

 A startup, as a rule, does not put any limitations on its growth and focused on winning over as much market share as possible.
 You are ready to increase your influence until you become a leader in the industry.

 Small businesses, of course, should grow fast but a high-priority task is to make a profit.
 When a business opens benefits, its growth happens as and when necessary.

 Startups should always grow within the shortest possible time creating a reproducible business model.
 You should be able to reproduce the success of the company worldwide.

 How soon business will be paid off and how much it is possible to earn?

 Small business is focused on getting earnings and, if possible, a profit from the very first day.
 A closing gain of the company depends on a chief`s appetites let alone plans for business expansion.

 It might take months or even years for a startup to gain first cents.
 A top target is to create a product, which consumers will like and will take on a market.
 If this aim will be achieved, profits of the company will be millions.
 (For instance, the present evaluation of Uber company is 50 billion dollars).

 Small business.
 In order to start one’s own business, as a rule, private savings, and investments on the part of one`s family, and friends, banking credits and/or investor funds will do.
 However, your goal is to be self-sufficient, which is why you need to be attentive when it comes to contracting debts as long as all this money is to be returned someday with interest.